ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1a-CRR/Readme.md

 	```

 1. You will see the 1-live
 	![](./images/image1.png)
-	There is nothing to change here, but it is necessary to review the how the queue manager is created by the yaml code.
+	There is nothing to change here since the **MQ_Setup.sh** built this for you,  but it is necessary to review how the queue manager is created by the yaml code.
 The first Kubernetes API is a *ConfigMap* named (QMGR Name)-mqsc

 	**(ex: mq01ha-mqsc).**